garybgenett/gary-os/README.md

 | [gentoo/\_overlay]         | Funtoo overlay directory.
 Used very sparingly, and mostly for fixing broken packages.
 | [scripts]                  | Ancillary scripts relevant to GaryOS, such as "[scripts/grub.sh]".
 | [artifacts]                | Storage for miscellaneous files used in the initramfs build.
+| [artifacts/patches]        | Archive of patch files for preparing initramfs images.
 | [artifacts/images]         | Icons, screenshots and the like.
 | [artifacts/archive]        | Stash space for files which don't fit elsewhere, including snapshots of [Acknowledgements & Reviews] items.
 | **Core files:**            | --